Diamantine Picard functors of rigid spaces: A rigid approximation lemma

-To see this, we first note that the map is surjective: this is because any $Z_J$ has by its definition via $\phi_J$ a closed immersion into a closed ball $Z_J\hookrightarrow\B^{J}$, and $\B^{J}$ is smooth and thus appears as one of the $Y_I$ on the left hand side.
+We first note that the map is surjective: this is because any $Z_J$ has by its definition via $\phi_J$ a closed immersion into a closed ball $Z_J\hookrightarrow\B^{J}$, and $\B^{J}$ is smooth and thus appears as one of the $Y_i$ on the left hand side.
 Thus $S_{J,0}$ is in the image.

 To see that it is in fact an isomorphism after $\varpi$-adic completion, let $Y\to Z=\Spa(R,R^+)$ be any morphism into a smooth affinoid over $Y_0$.
 Let $Z_0\subseteq Z$ be the closure of the image, i.e.\ the closed subspace cut out by the kernel $N\subseteq R$ of the corresponding map $R\to S$. \begin{claim} We have $Z_0\approx\varprojlim_{Z_0\subseteq U\subseteq Z}U$ where $U$ ranges through the rational open neighbourhoods of $Z_0$ in $Z$. \end{claim} \begin{proof} Clearly $\varinjlim \O(U)\to \O(Z_0)$ is even surjective, so it suffices to check the condition on topological spaces: Both sides are subspaces of $|Z|$, so the map is necessarily a homeomorphism onto its image.
 It is also surjective: Let $x\in |Z|\backslash |Z_0|$, then there is $f\in N$ such that $|f(x)|\neq 0$.
 Since $\varpi$ is topologically nilpotent and $Z$ is quasi-compact, it follows that there is $k$ such that $|f(x)|> |\varpi^k|$ on $Z$.
 Thus $|f|\leq |\varpi^k|$ defines a rational open neighbourhood of $Z_0$ that does not contain $x$. \end{proof} Lemma~\ref{l:dense-image-implies-isomorphism-on-O^+/varpi} now implies that $\varinjlim_{Z_0\subseteq U\subseteq Z} \O^+(U)\to \O^+(Z_0)$ becomes an isomorphism mod $\varpi^k$.
 It follows that both sides of \eqref{eq:approx-Y-by-various-rigid-systems} agree mod $\varpi^k$ with